 In Australia, on average, 2 people die annually from venomous snake bites.
 More deaths would no doubt result if we did not have access to anti-venom to treat these bites.

 A venom detection kit can be used to determine the snake responsible.
-Venom present on the victim’s clothes or on the skin is all that is needed for the kit, which is why it’s important not to wash the wound or discard clothing after a snake attack.
+Venom present on the victim’s clothes or on the skin is all that is needed for the kit.
+This is why it’s important not to wash the wound or discard clothing after a snake attack.

-In regard to killing snakes, this video will help clarify the legal aspects.
-Take special note that the speaker in the video makes ready reference to incidents not going to plan for some wielding a shovel with the intention of killing a snake.
+In regard to killing snakes, the following video will help clarify the legal aspects.
+You’ll notice that the speaker in the video makes ready reference to things not always going to plan for people who pick up a shovel aiming to kill a snake.

 Snake bites can be ‘dry’ or ‘venomous’.
 Both of these bites have corresponding symptoms and it’s important to remember that even a non-venomous bite could still cause a reaction that can be life threatening if treated incorrectly.

 This type of bite involves a snake striking its victim without releasing venom and it’s often painful when the attack occurs.
 The difficulty with a dry bite is that it’s hard to tell if there’s venom present.

 Some of the other symptoms that result from a dry bite are swelling and redness.
 While the skin may be punctured, this type of snake bite doesn’t require anti-venom.

 As previously mentioned, even with a dry bite, call 000 — treat it as a medical emergency in case of complications, such as an infection or anaphylaxis.

 Unlike a dry bite, a venomous snake bite involves a snake strike with venom (poison) being released.
 The venom in a snake bite has poisons that have the capacity to either numb, stun, or even kill another creature.